 CAISO – Option 1

-A CAISO “Schedule Adjustment” (defined as a schedule change implemented by the CAISO that is neither caused by, or within the control of, either Party) shall not constitute an Uncontrollable Force; rather if there is a CAISO Schedule Adjustment, the Party negatively impacted shall notify the other party and the Parties shall be obligated to exercise their reasonable efforts to reach an equitable resolution that reflects as nearly as practicable, the intention of the Transaction as originally negotiated.
+A CAISO “Schedule Adjustment” (defined as a schedule change implemented by the CAISO that is neither caused by, or within the control of, either Party) shall not constitute an Uncontrollable Force; rather if there is a CAISO Schedule Adjustment, the Parties shall be obligated to exercise their reasonable efforts to reach an equitable resolution that reflects as nearly as practicable, the intention of the Transaction as originally negotiated.
+If the Parties are not able to reach an equitable resolution then they shall use the dispute resolution procedures in Section 34, including binding dispute resolution which shall be required if informal dispute resolution is not successful.
 All terms used within this definition of CAISO Energy, but not defined in the Agreement, shall have the meaning ascribed to them in the Tariff.

 CAISO – Option 2